Fertilize a Christmas Cactus Like an Expert: Accurate Timeline

 Christmas Cactus Fertilizer Needs

-Christmas cacti go through three main phases–active growth (spring to early summer), dormancy (late summer to early fall), and flowering (late fall to winter).
-Each phase requires different care, including changes in the fertilizer regimen, so knowing their duration and the plant’s response helps.
+Christmas cacti go through three main phases—they grow from spring to early summer, enter dormancy till early fall, and finally blossom from late fall through winter.
+Each phase requires different care routines, including changes in the fertilizer regimen.

-During active growth, the plant produces new segments and builds strength.
+In their growth phase, the plant produces new segments and builds strength.
 In dormancy, it rests and prepares for blooming, and when flowering, it focuses its energy on producing flowers.
-But before seeing how much to feed, you must choose the right fertilizer.
+But before seeing how much to feed, you must choose the right fertilizer!

-Commercial growers typically use balanced, water-soluble fertilizers, such as 20-20-20, which contains equal parts nitrogen, phosphorus, and potassium.
-Nitrogen supports leafy segment growth, phosphorus promotes root development and flower production, and potassium improves plant health and stress tolerance.
+Commercial growers typically use balanced, water-soluble fertilizers with an NPK ratio of 20-20-20.
+Nitrogen supports leafy growth, phosphorous promotes roots and flowers, and potassium improves plant health and stress tolerance.

-If you prefer those, choose a slow-release one that’s labeled for houseplants.
-Still, we recommend using a potent fertilizer you can make yourself for your plant.
+Choose a slow-release feed meant for houseplants.
+Still, we recommend using a custom fertilizer you can make yourself for your Schlumbergera.

 How to Feed Your Christmas Cactus